Hoveton Parish Council has been invited to comment on the following local planning application:

 A minimum of six volunteers is needed to form a Community Speed Watch team, each willing to contribute a minimum of one hour per week.
 So if you would like to make a difference where speeding is concerned, why not sign up for Community Speed Watch?
 For more information, email [email protected], call 01603 276 433 and ask to speak to the Community Speed Watch Administrator, or register your interest with Lisa, the Parish Clerk (07572 349 600 or [email protected]).
 More information on the scheme can also be found in the Community Speed Watch booklet.

-In February 2019, the speeds of over 36,500 vehicles were recorded by HPC’s SAM2 device on Tunstead Road.
-The speed limit on this stretch of road is 30mph, but almost 20,000 vehicles were recorded at speeds of 35mph or more, with almost 500 of these vehicles travelling at speeds of 50mph or more.
+In September 2019, the speeds of more than 150,000 vehicles were recorded by HPC’s SAM2 device on Stalham Road.
+The unit monitored outgoing traffic and was calibrated to 30mph, as per the official speed limit for this stretch of road.
+Despite the 30mph speed limit, however, more than 52,000 vehicles were recorded at speeds of 35mph or more, with 367 of these vehicles travelling at speeds of 50mph or more.
 The data collected by the SAM2 has been shared with Norfolk Police.
 Please slow down in our village.

 Some good news for our village.
 Our Parish Clerk has today spoken with a representative from Barclays Bank regarding the future of Barclays’ Hoveton branch.
 Despite rumours circulating to the contrary in recent weeks, Barclays have informed us that they have no plans to close their Hoveton branch.
 Hoveton’s bank will remain OPEN, which we’re sure you’ll agree is very good news indeed.
 Please continue to visit our website and Facebook page for accurate and up-to-date local news.
 We work for you.